Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 Inform Scripts for Real Situations

 This is what most guides skip.
 Below are templates that follow the same shape: what / when / why-it-affects-them / no-question-mark-at-the-end.
+The defining feature of an inform script is that the decision is already closed before you open your mouth.

-At work — to your boss, in person or on Slack:
+At work, to your boss, in person or on Slack:

 "I'm going to take Thursday afternoon off to finish the proposal.
 Wanted you to know so you're not pinging me on the design review.
 I'll have notes for it Friday morning."